-CMPA, along with the City and the CRA, entered into an interlocal agreement whereby the CRA agreed to remit CRA tax increment financing (project support payments) to CMPA to be used for debt service payments.
-For the year ended September 30, 2016, CMPA recognized revenue of \$1,894,745 from the CRA.
+The CMPA, along with the City and the CRA, entered into an Interlocal Agreement whereby the CRA agreed to remit CRA tax increment financing (project support payments) to the CMPA to be used for debt service payments.
+For the period ended May 31, 2017, the CMPA recognized revenue of \$1,421,059 from the CRA.
+Pursuant to the Supplement to Interlocal Agreement dated June 1, 2010, the Interlocal Agreement between the City, CRA, and CMPA was terminated as of May 31, 2017, therefore, no additional funding will be provided by the CRA.